§17. Field Schema (v1, .tc-compatible)

 §17.2.2 Per-user vs shared

-rating, the per-user boolean flags (viewed, todo, keep, favorite), and private
+rating, the per-user boolean flags (viewed, todo, keep, favorite), and all

 learning_paths are per-user state, not properties of the resource. v1 is single-user/local